ewhicher/matter/content/collections/case_studies/designing-the-future-of-fitness-retail.md

             role: 'Founder - WIT'
   -
     type: paragraph
-updated_by: 5f20d2d4-de53-416b-b95a-e8c0e1e84c3f
+updated_by: a6f8143b-8371-453c-bd79-fb7df286a1d9
-updated_at: 1676978110
+updated_at: 1677079381
 thumbnail: wit1.jpg
-snippet: 'We took WIT’s unique flagship training hub to the next level and re-imagined it as a connected digital experience - seamlessly merging training, retail and community.'
+snippet: 'Re-imagining the fitness retail experience to connect commerce, content and community to inspire investors'
 footer_text:
   -
     type: heading